jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 If you wish to evaluate AdapTable before purchase, please contact us requesting a Trial Licence.

 Licences are sold to end-users typically in 'bands' so the price per user falls as volumne increases.
 There is also a Universal option which gives unlimited usage to unlimited users.

-Note: AdapTable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.